 Alfred Vowles Photographic Competition

-Alfred Vowles was born in 1882 and was a well-known local photographer who, for over thirty years until the late 1940s, devoted his life to recording the landscape, life and people of Exmoor.
-He immersed himself in the established styles and processes of the day and for many years ran a thriving business selling postcards of his work from a shop in Minehead, having earlier worked for Kodak in London.
-Vowles was an avid follower of the hunt which he often captured with his camera, and his legacy is a most valuable document of the Exmoor of the period.
+Alfred Vowles was born in 1882 and was a well-known local photographer who, until the late 1940s, devoted his life to recording the landscape, life and people of Exmoor.
+For many years he ran a thriving business selling postcards of his work from a shop in Minehead, having earlier worked for Kodak in London.
+Alfred Vowles’ legacy is a most valuable document of Exmoor of that period.